barrucadu/lookwhattheshoggothdraggedin.com/posts/roll-in-the-open.markdown

 > game gives you four key tools you can use to disclaim
 > responsibility: [...]

-In [glo:pbta-aw], the [glo:gm] can't just call for a roll, and when a mechanic *is* triggered it's the player who rolls, not the [glo:gm].
+In Apocalypse World, the [abbr:gm] can't just call for a roll, and when a mechanic *is* triggered it's the player who rolls, not the [abbr:gm].
 The system is fudge-proof by design, and doesn't seem to suffer for it.